ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

   --help                Show this message and exit.
 ```

-We can take this one step further - by adding a script to our `pyproject.toml` - `general-cli` will point towards the `main` function in `general.cli`:
+We can take this one step further.
+By adding a script to our `pyproject.toml` - `general-cli` will point towards the `main` function in `general.cli`:

 ```toml
 #  pyproject.toml